 EDTA -- This is the ion created from tetrasodium EDTA.
 It is a chelator because it has six claws in its structure that can trap and hold a metal ion.
 Again for the geeks, these are four organic acid groups and two electron-rich amine (nitrogen) groups.
 The O- and N symbols (below) represent EDTA's claws.
 The red M symbol is a metal ion trapped within the EDTA structure.

-Large amounts of EDTA are used in food, medicine, and industry because it is such an effective chelator and it is not acutely (quickly) toxic to humans and other animals.
-When released into the natural environment, EDTA biodegrades very slowly and continues to immobilize metals in soil and water.
+It may cause long-term problems when released into the natural environment, however.
+EDTA biodegrades very slowly and continues to immobilize metals in soil and water.
 Living organisms require trace amounts of metals for growth and good health.
 If EDTA removes too much of these necessary metals from soil or water, living organisms may not thrive.
 When EDTA finally does degrade, it can quickly release these metals back into the environment in large, toxic amounts -- a damaging boomerang effect.

-Other chelators, such as sodium gluconate and glutamic diacetic acid (GLDA), biodegrade quickly, so they are not as likely to create a boomerang effect in the natural environment.
-Some of these chelators are as effective as EDTA, so I expect them to become widely used and more easily available to us small-scale makers.
+Other chelators such as glutamic diacetic acid (GLDA) also biodegrade quickly, so they are not as likely to create a boomerang effect in the natural environment.
+Some of these chelators are proving to be as effective as EDTA, and I expect them to become widely recommended and more easily available to us small-scale makers.

 Can other chemicals be chelators?